Daniel Bard Player Props: Rockies vs. Mets

 - The pitching staff for the Mets has a collective 8.6 K/9, which ranks 17th in MLB.

-- The Mets' 4.62 team ERA ranks 23rd among all MLB pitching staffs.
+- The Mets have a 4.57 team ERA that ranks 21st among all MLB pitching staffs.

-- Scherzer (3-2 with a 4.01 ERA and 31 strikeouts in 33 2/3 innings pitched) gets the start for the Mets, his eighth of the season.
+- Verlander (2-2) takes the mound for the Mets in his fifth start of the season.
+He has a 3.60 ERA in 25 2/3 innings pitched, with 20 strikeouts.

-- In his most recent outing on Sunday against the Cleveland Guardians, the righty tossed six scoreless innings while surrendering three hits.
+- In his most recent time out on Sunday, the righty threw eight innings against the Cleveland Guardians, giving up one earned run while surrendering three hits.

-- In seven games this season, the 38-year-old has an ERA of 4.01, with 8.3 strikeouts per nine innings.
-Opponents are batting .221 against him.
+- The 40-year-old has a 3.60 ERA and 7.2 strikeouts per nine innings in four games this season, while giving up a batting average of .198 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.